 Accreditation & Membership

 The Geneva School is accredited by the Florida Council of Independent Schools, is a charter member of The Association of Classical & Christian Schools, and is also a member of the Society for Classical Learning.

 School & Community

-The Geneva School, established in 1993, is a co-educational, college-preparatory, day school with a K4–12 student body of 510 (235 in grades 7–12).
-The campus is located in Winter Park and the upper school campus is located in Casselberry, both in suburban Orlando.
+The Geneva School, established in 1993, is a co-educational, college-preparatory, day school with a K4–12 student body of 545 (230 in grades 7–12).
+The lower school campus is located in Winter Park and the upper school campus is located in Casselberry, both in suburban Orlando.

 Admission to The Geneva School is selective.
 The admission committee’s evaluation of each applicant is based on academic records, teacher recommendations, standardized test scores, pre-admission assessments, and student interviews.
 The Geneva School admits students of any race, color, and national or ethnic origin.

 Rhetoric and Christian Thought (with Senior Thesis)

 Rhetoric is both the power of seeing the available means of persuasion in any given situation and the art of leading souls.
 As Christians, we have a responsibility to think, speak, and act in ways that lead to human flourishing, that are faithful to Scripture and the historic Christian tradition, and that promote the kingdom of God.
 The aim of this four-year sequence of courses is for students to understand and practice the art of rhetoric in a way that emphasizes the skills and habits of reasoning well and speaking well, in light of the Christian faith.
 These courses culminate in the Senior Thesis project, in which students compose an original, persuasive argument on a topic of contemporary significance, deliver that argument orally in the form of a classical oration, and defend it before faculty, peers, and community.